antcolag/runner/readme.md

 }
 ```

-When the above sketch is flashed on the Arduino board, it provides an interface on the Serial line the pm command for pin mode,
+When the above sketch is flashed on the Arduino board

+the sketch provides

+- an interface on the Serial line
+- `pm` command for pin mode,
-the dw command for digital write and a couple of utils commands to have some useful information about the system.
+- `dw` command for digital write
+- a couple of utils commands to have some useful information about the system.

 You can write on the serial interfce of Arduino ide `pm 13 1`, then `pm 13 1` and `pm 13 0` to make Arduino blink at your will, also you can write `free` to get info about free memory and `info` to have name and type of all the entries added to the the system